 - Pristine Spam Traps.
-Pristine spam traps are addresses created solely to capture spammers.
+These are addresses created solely to capture spammers.
 They’re sometimes referred to as “honeypots” for that reason.
 These email addresses were never owned by a real person, do not subscribe to email programs, and of course will never make a purchase.
 If you are hitting pristine traps, this typically indicates you have a bad data partner.

 Essential steps to avoid and remove spam traps

-Avoiding spam traps is a matter of proper list management and hygiene.
+Avoiding them is a matter of proper list management and hygiene.
 Here are some basic steps you should take to not fall into these traps with your email campaigns.